 - Nearly 100% Track Viewing from a variety of vantage points

-- Covered Super Ticket VIP Viewing Areas with live timing and scoring, private restrooms, and catering
+- Covered Super Ticket VIP Viewing Area with live timing and scoring, private restrooms, and catering.

 - Large interactive Sponsor Village